nathancarter/semigroupviz/to-do-list.md

 ## Finishing settings, first draft

- * Copy the code for the H-class slider controls, creating D-class slider controls that govern the number of D-classes shown, except this will be one global number rather than one for each D-class.
-   Place this first in the settings pane.
  * Copy the code for the H-class slider controls, creating R-class slider controls that govern the number of R-classes shown in each D-class.
 Place this second in the settings pane.